fbpx

 Overall, discs are very tough and resilient; however they are very susceptible to injury with repetitive activity and loading.

-For example, when you lift incorrectly or sit in one position for long periods of time, the fibers in the disc begin to weaken.
+For example when you lift incorrectly or sit in one position for long periods of time the fibers in the disc begin to weaken.
 An example of this is a common paper clip.
-If you bend the paper clip once, it doesn’t break, but if you do it over and over again, it just snaps in half.
+If you bend the paper clip one time it doesn’t break, but do it over and over again it just snaps in half.

-The fibers of the outer portion of a disc, the annulus fibrosis, behave in much the same way.
-The fibers break down as the stress on the disc is repeated (for example, repeated lifting or sitting in one position for long periods of time).
-This creates small tears and fissures in the discs, creating a pathway for the softer inner nucleus to slowly leak out.
+The fibers of the outer portion of a disc, the annulus fibrosis behave in much the same way.
+As the stresses on the disc are repeated (such as repetitive lifting or even sitting in one position for long periods of time) the fibers break down.
+This creates small tears and fissures in the discs creating a pathway for the softer inner nucleus to slowly leak out.
 This is the beginning of a disc bulge or herniation.

-Murray Chiropractic – Neck and Back Pain Relief Programs Utah
+Murray Chiropractic – Back and Neck Pain Relief Programs Utah